 The cost of living can be an issue, though.
 This is probably why it's becoming a destination for more professional, successful nomads who are done with the madness of Asia, the uncertainty of South America, and just want to get down to some serious business in a reliable, beautiful city.

-Make sure to check out Worldpackers work exchange and volunteer programs in Barcelona!
+Check out Worldpackers work exchange programs in Barcelona!

 I know, I know... this is a country and not a city, but stay with me.

 In early 2019, Estonia plans to roll out the world's first Digital Nomad Visa.
 The birthplace of Skype and Transferwise and a champion of the tech-driven digital age, Estonia has been named "the world's most digitally advanced society."
 They even went so far as to declare internet access a human right!

 This buzz is drawing speculation that it may soon become the next great digital nomad hub.
 Free Wifi covers vast areas, including forests and beaches, and there's already a fine amount of co-working spaces.

 If the Digital Nomad Visa delivers the much talked-about access to healthcare and other social services, this could be a serious game changer.

 Check out Worldpackers work exchange programs in Estonia!

 So there you go!
 These 15 best cities for digital nomads comprise very different locations to cover all levels of experience and budget.

 I'd have loved to include more of South America, especially Brazil.
 Having spent so much time there it has a special place in my heart, and probably the best Brazilian digital nomad destination would be Florianopolis.